Tarascon: History

 The town was damaged by Allied bombings from June to August 1944, during World War II.
 The bombings, targeting the bridges across the Rhone in an attempt to hamper the German retreat, destroyed parts of the old town.
-The first bombing took place on June 25, 1944.
-On August 16, 1944, the tip of the church tower of Église Sainte-Marthe was destroyed.
+The first bombing took place on 25 June 1944.
+On 16 August 1944 the tip of the church tower of Église Sainte-Marthe was destroyed.

-In July 2021 the remains of a 13-year-old missing boy were found in Tarascon.
-A cleaner who entered a terraced house in the old town found the boy's mutilated body, including his partially-eaten head, placed inside a bag.

-Sights
+Landmarks

 Collegiate Church

 Église collégiale Ste Marthe (St Martha's Collegiate Church) is where, according to a local tradition, the biblical figure Martha is buried.
 The church was built half-Romanesque in the 12th century and half-Gothic in the 14th century.
 The crypt dates from the 3rd century.

 Collegiate Sainte-Marthe was dedicated in 1197 and enlarged in the 14th and 15th centuries.
 The crypt houses the relics of Martha in a sarcophagus of the fourth century.

 Medieval castle

-The castle of King René (fr).
+The castle of King René.
 The present castle replaced a fortress, built on the site of the Roman town to monitor the border of Provence.
 After the destruction perpetrated in 1399 by the bands of Raymond de Turenne, the Anjou family decided to rebuild it entirely.
 The construction of the current castle of Tarascon was started in 1401 by Louis II of Anjou.
 The construction was continued by his first son, Louis III of Anjou, and was completed in 1449 by his second son, René I of Naples (René d'Anjou).
 Thus, the castle is often referred to as le château du roi René (King René's castle).
 It was turned into a military prison in the 17th century, until its acquisition by the state in 1932.